 - Be polite.
 No matter how much you might disagree with the article or point of view to which you’re responding, be respectful — newspapers won’t publish letters they consider rude or insulting.

 - Do not feel obligated to only submit LTEs to large newspapers.
 Your local paper is a great place to start the discussion.
-At the same time, do not feel hesitant to submit to bigger papers even if the chances of acceptance are slimmer.
+At the same time, do hesitate to submit to bigger papers even if the chances of acceptance are slimmer.

 - Be sure to include your contact information in your submission.
-Many newspapers will contact an LTE submitter before publication.
+Many newspapers will require their employees to contact an LTE submitter prior to publication.
 If you do not feel comfortable sharing your information publicly, be sure to make that stipulation at the bottom of your letter.

 What to Write About

 - Provide background information on LGBT employment discrimination and what ENDA is all about.
-Keep in mind your audience will most likely have never heard of ENDA before, so your LTE should primarily be educational.
+Keep in mind your audience will most likely have never heard of ENDA, so your LTE should primarily be educational.

 - Try to identify a target for your LTE.
-This could be your Representative or Senators, your state legislature, or a local business or corporation.
+This could be your Representative, your state legislature, or a local business or corporation.
 By identifying a local target, you can make your LTE relevant to your community.

-- To find out where your members of Congress stand on ENDA, click here for the House and here for the Senate.
+- Check out Congress.gov to find out where your Representative stands on ENDA.
 Those on the list should be thanked; those not should be asked for support and cosponsorship.

-- Membership in the Business Coalition for Workplace Fairness is listed here.
-Look for local businesses or corporations that have a large presence and/or headquarters in your community.
-Call other local businesses to find out their employment policies on sexual orientation and gender identity.
+- The Business Coalition for Workplace Fairness can help you identify supportive local businesses or corporations that have a large presence and/or headquarters in your community.
+Call those not listed to find out their employment policies on sexual orientation and gender identity.

 - Identify timely information in your LTE, such as:

 - ENDA was introduced in the House as H.R.
 1755 on April 25, 2013.
-It was introduced in the Senate as S. 815 that same day, and was voted out of committee on July 10.
+It was introduced in the Senate as S. 815 that same day, voted out of committee on July 10, and voted out of the chamber on November 7.

-- ENDA is ready for a floor vote.
-The Senate could take it up as early as this month.
-We also want to get it through the House and to the President for his signature.
+- ENDA is ready for House consideration.
+We also want to get it to the President for his signature.

 - First introduced in 1994, ENDA has been introduced in every subsequent session of Congress except one.